-- Different items like Salaries, Interest income, commission, lottery winnings, Dividend, etc, all have different rates of TDS to be deducted on them.
-We can check the different rates for the different items in the following link. “https://www.incometaxindia.gov.in/charts tables/tds rates.htm”
+- Different items such as salaries, interest income, commission, lottery winnings, Dividend, etc, all have different rates of TDS to be deducted on them.
+We can check the different rates for the different items in the TDS rate chart.

 - The person incurring the expenditure should have a valid PAN and he should also have the PAN of the person receiving the income.
 In case the PAN is not available, the rate of the TDS increases.